ushertpain/gem_price_data_analysis_proj/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Average Price by Gemstone Type</span>
 <br />
 <br />
+### How many green emeralds are available in that store, and which other gemstones are mostly green in color?
 To address Q2, I will create a new sheet named "GreenGem" in Tableau.
 I will then place the Measure Name 'Gem type' into Rows and 'Price' into Columns, setting the measure to count to display the number of listings.
 Next, I will press Ctrl and drag 'CNT(Price)' from the Column field to the Marks Card Color, setting the color to green.
 To display the count of listings, I will repeat the previous step with 'CNT(Price)' and drag it to Label in the Marks Card.
 Upon observation, it is evident that there are a total of 35 listings for green emeralds on the gemstone online store.
 Notably, emerald ranks fourth in terms of frequency, while tourmaline, garnet, peridot, and sphene are among the top five most frequently listed green gemstones.
 <br />
 <a href="#"><img src="picture/Q2.png" width="1200" height="550" alt="descriptive text" /></a>